Hugo-Alves-20230438/Work-Portfolio/README.md

 Other projects that I took part in include:
 * **Forecasting** the monthly sales of a business unit of a German technological company;
 * A **recommender system** developed for a Portuguese retail organization, to be adopted in their website;
-* A **process mining and machine learning model**, combining both fields to predict the conclusion of a business process in one of the biggest Portuguese private banks.
+* A **process mining and machine learning** model, combining both fields to predict the conclusion of a business process in one of the biggest Portuguese private banks.

 Having been developed for real companies in real-use scenarios, the details of these projects will be kept secret (🤐).
 Nonetheless, hopefully its short description will enhance the diversity of projects that I was able to participate in.